dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_certificates: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_certificates: Enable this feature (or use the FEATURES variable instead)
 * DEBUG_certificates: Debug this feature
 * Add a volume mount to the `volumes:` section of docker compose like this:
        (...)